yuk1c/antiddos/README.md

 - You use UFW or just DROP policy somewhere (set the input policy to ACCEPT)
 - You use another antiDDoS script (uninstall it)
 - You use a modified kernel (install the official kernel)
-- You use asymmetric routing (don't use the script)
+- You use complicated routing (don't use the script)